Introduction: How to Convert Your Circuit Idea Into Printed Circuit Board (PCB)

 So now that we have an idea, let’s draw it out on paper.

-( schematic attached in this step for reference )
+( schematic can be found here for reference )

 Step 3: Test Circuit on Breadboard